jasonaaronwilson/omni-c/README.md

 1. closures (simpler and prettier than C++, more like Java or ML)
-1. garbage collection (manual management will still be an option for embedded systems but Go and the JVM has certainly showed that GC doesn't have to be problematic).
+1. garbage collection (manual management will still be an option for embedded systems or other low-level programming.
+Go and the JVM have shown that GC doesn't have to be problematic.
+While there are alternatives to garbage collection such as reference counting, garbage collection provides one of the simpler models.
 1. generically typed functions and structures (not as complex as you think because we don't have inheritance!)
-1. multiple array types (array, fixed_size_array, unsafe_array) and
+1. multiple array types (array, fixed_array, unsafe_array) and bounds
-   bounds checking (dynamic if necessary) for all but unsafe_array (which only exists for C interop) ; the controversial part may be that [] is no longer allowed in types since it is now ambiguous given multiple array types and we'd have to choose a default (which is obviously just array it I *had* to choose).
+   checking (dynamic if necessary) for all but unsafe_array (which only exists for C interop) ; the controversial part may be that [] is no longer allowed in types since it is now ambiguous given multiple array types and we'd have to choose a default (which is obviously just array it I *had* to choose).
 1. dynamic references and switch by type (like any in Go)
-1. interpolated strings remove the need for (unsafe) printf type functions
+1. interpolated strings remove the need for (unsafe) printf type functions being easier to read in many cases.
-1. scheme like "let" *expressions* allows statements to be executed in expression contexts (which was already somewhat possible in C via inline functions though this allows these statements to side-effect variables and even "loop").
+1. scheme like "let" *expressions* allows statements to be executed in expression contexts (which was already somewhat possible in C via inline functions though this allows these statements to side-effect variables and even "loop" or otherwise change control flow).
 1. fluid_let - this makes thread local variables "cool" again and inverts dependency injection back to just having dependencies. (global variables that are fluid must have the